mom-ocean/MOM6/.testing/README.md

 - tc2: An ALE configuration based on tc1 with tides
   - tc2.a: Use sigma, PPM_H4 and no tides
 - tc3: An open-boundary condition (OBC) test based on `circle_obcs`
+- tc4: Sponge test using data in files

 ## Code coverage